Liam Mellows

 William Joseph Mellows (Liam Ó Maoilíosa, 25 May 1892 – 8 December 1922) was an Irish republican and Sinn Féin politician.
 Born in England to an English father and Irish mother, he grew up in Ashton-under-Lyne before moving to Ireland, being raised in Cork, Dublin and his mother's native Wexford.
 He was active with the Irish Republican Brotherhood and Irish Volunteers, and participated in the Easter Rising in County Galway and the War of Independence.
 Elected as a TD to the First Dáil, he rejected the Anglo-Irish Treaty.
 During the Irish Civil War Mellows was captured by Pro-Treaty forces after the surrender of the Four Courts in June 1922.
-On 8 December 1922 he was one of four senior IRA men executed by the Provisional Government.
+On 8 December 1922 he was one of four senior IRA men executed by the free state Government.

 Early life

 Mellows was born at the Hartshead Military Barracks in Ashton-under-Lyne on 25 May 1892, the son of William Joseph Mellows, an English man who worked as an NCO in the British Army, and Sarah Jordan, an Irish woman from Inch, County Wexford.

 His family moved to 10 Annadale Avenue in the Fairview area of Dublin in February 1895, when his father was transferred there; Mellows remained in Wexford with his grandfather, Patrick Jordan, due to ill health.
 He attended the military school in Wellington Barracks in Cork and the Portobello garrison school in Dublin, but ultimately refused a military career much to his father's disappointment, instead working as a clerk in several Dublin firms, including the Junior Army & Navy Stores on D'Olier Street.